WasatchPhotonics/Wasatch.NET/README_CHANGELOG.md

 # Wasatch.NET Changelog

+- 2022-07-XX 2.4.9
+	- fixed how temp min/max set for certain spectrometers
+	- fixed null terminator issue with user text when EEPROM not defaulted to all 0s
 - 2022-06-21 2.4.8
 	- added user control over some Gen1.5 features (in demo as well)
 - 2022-06-17 2.4.7